topicaxis/trained-models/README.md

-The trained scikit-learn models that are used by TopicAxis to perform web page content classification.
+This repository contains The trained scikit-learn models that are used by TopicAxis to perform web page content classification.

-The following models exist in this repository.

 | file                       | description                                                           |
 | -------------------------- | --------------------------------------------------------------------- |